Xeeynamo/sotn-decomp/docs/NAMING.md

 ## Room

 Each stage contains a series of rooms.
 A room is where the player can roam around and it is confined within the camera borders.
-When the player reaches the border of the screen, the room is changes with a different layout and set of entities.
+When the player reaches the border of the screen, the room is changed with a different layout and set of entities.

 Avoid using names such as `area` or `map`.